sigstore/root-signing/playbooks/ORCHESTRATION.md

 You should expect 1 signature added to root and targets on each PR.

-After each of the root keyholder PRs are merged, run verification at main:
+After each of the root keyholder PRs are merged, run verification at the head of the ceremony branch:

 ```bash
 ./scripts/verify.sh
 ```

 and verify that the root and targets are fully signed.

 <!--
 TODO(https://github.com/sigstore/root-signing/issues/398):